ndonyapour/geometricCVs_OpenMM/quaternion_plugin/README.md

 this will be the same as OPENMM_DIR, so the plugin will be added to your OpenMM installation.

-6. If you plan to build the OpenCL platform, make sure that OPENCL_INCLUDE_DIR and OPENCL_LIBRARY are set correctly, and that RMSDCV_BUILD_OPENCL_LIB is selected.
+6. If you plan to build the OpenCL platform, make sure that OPENCL_INCLUDE_DIR and OPENCL_LIBRARY are set correctly, and that Quaternion_BUILD_OPENCL_LIB is selected.

-7. If you plan to build the CUDA platform, make sure that CUDA_TOOLKIT_ROOT_DIR is set correctly and that RMSDCV_BUILD_CUDA_LIB is selected.
+7. If you plan to build the CUDA platform, make sure that CUDA_TOOLKIT_ROOT_DIR is set correctly and that Quaternion_BUILD_CUDA_LIB is selected.

 8. Press "Configure" again if necessary, then press "Generate".

 9. Use the build system you selected to build and install the plugin.
-For RMSDCV, if you selected Unix Makefiles, type `make install`.
+For Quaternion, if you selected Unix Makefiles, type `make install`.

 Test Cases
 ==========

-To run all the test cases build the "test" target, for RMSDCV by typing `make test`.
+To run all the test cases build the "test" target, for Quaternion by typing `make test`.

 This project contains several different directories for test cases: one for each platform, and another for serialization related code.
 Each of these directories contains a CMakeLists.txt file